lakescorp/Karaoke/README.md

 The variable that has to be changed is **DATA_PATH**

 ## How to set up files
-In the assigned folder there must be a file in JSON format with the following structure:
+In the assigned folder there must be a file for every song in JSON format with the following structure:

 ```
 {